Additive C*-categories and K-theory: Reduced crossed products

 \section{Reduced crossed products}

 The maximal crossed product of a $C^{*}$-category with a strict action of a group $G$ {was} introduced and studied in \cite{crosscat}.
-In the present paper we will introduce the reduced crossed product.
-The reduced crossed product of $C^{*}$-categories with $G$-action is an important ingredient in the subsequent papers \cite{coarsek}, \cite{KKG} and \cite{bel-paschke}.
+In the present paper we will introduce the reduced crossed product; it is an important ingredient in the subsequent papers \cite{coarsek}, \cite{KKG} and \cite{bel-paschke}.

 {In the case of a $C^{*}$-algebra with $G$-action $A$, as recalled in Definition \ref{woigwgewgerg9},} the reduced norm on the algebraic crossed product $ A \rtimes^{\alg}G$ is induced from a representation on the Hilbert-$A$-module $L^{2}(G, A)$, see \eqref{qewfljqlwefqwfqewfwf} below.
-In Definition \ref{ewgiowegfregfrwegrfwerferf} we will employ $G$-indexed orthogonal sums of objects in order to define in an analog of this Hilbert $A$-module for $C^{*}$-categories.
+In Definition \ref{ewgiowegfregfrwegrfwerferf} we will employ $G$-indexed orthogonal sums of objects in order to define an analogue of this Hilbert $A$-module for $C^{*}$-categories.
 The main result of this section can be formulated as follows: \begin{theorem} There exists a construction of a functor

 which receives a natural transformation $i:-\rtimes^{\alg}G\to -\rtimes_{r}G $ in $\nClincat$ such that $i_{\bK}:\bK\rtimes^{\alg}G\to \bK\rtimes_{r}G $ has dense image for every $\bK$ in $\Fun(BG,\nCcat)$ and whose values on $G$-$C^{*}$-algebras coincide with the classical reduced crossed products.
-Furthermore, the functor $-\rtimes_{r}G$ preserves fully faithful (or faithful, respectively) morphisms. \end{theorem} Most of the remainder of this section is devoted to the statements and proofs of various partial results which all together implies this theorem.
-We further show that the reduced crossed product commutes with the functor $A$ from \ref{frewfoirjviojvioeweverwvwev} and that for amenable groups $G$ the canonical morphism from the maximal to the reduced crossed product is an isomorphism.
+Furthermore, the functor $-\rtimes_{r}G$ preserves faithful morphisms and fully faithful morphisms. \end{theorem} Most of the remainder of this section is devoted to the statements and proofs of various partial results which all together imply this theorem.
+We further show that the reduced crossed product commutes with the functor $A$ from \eqref{frewfoirjviojvioeweverwvwev}, that for exact groups it preserves exact sequences and that for amenable groups $G$ the canonical morphism from the maximal to the reduced crossed product is an isomorphism.
 Finally we show that for any subgroup $H$ of $G$ there is an isometric natural transformation of functors from $\Fun(BG,\nCcat)$ to $\nCcat$ extending the obvious natural transformation between the corresponding algebraic crossed products.